Extending the planar theory of anyons to quantum wire networks: Solving the graph braid polygon equations

 For the lollipop graph, extra constraints on the $P$ and $R$-symbols (\ref{eq:lollipopPRConstraint}) together with equations (\ref{eq::Dhexagon}) for the $D$-symbols, need to be added.
 The equations for the $D$-symbols can be solved separately.
 If there is no gauge freedom left after fixing the $F$-symbols then the solutions to the lollipop equations consist of all possible combinations of solutions to the circle equations (\ref{eq::Dhexagon}) with solutions to equations (\ref{eq:Qhexagon}), (\ref{eq:Phexagon}), and (\ref{eq:lollipopPRConstraint}).
 Of all the anyon models we investigated there is only one model which has gauge freedom left after fixing the $F$-symbols: $\mathbb{Z}_2\times\mathbb{Z}_2$.
 The method with which we constructed solutions to the lollipop equations for $\mathbb{Z}_2\times\mathbb{Z}_2$ is described in \ref{sec::lollipop_solutions}.
 Once the lollipop equations were solved we checked the planarity of the solutions by checking whether $\Rs{a,b,e} \equiv \Ps{a,b,c,e,d} \equiv \Qs{a,b,c,e,d}$ and $\Ds{a,b,e} \equiv \Rs{a,b,e}\Ds{1,b,b}$.

 Normally, before solving the equations, it is beneficial to break gauge symmetry.
 As explained in Section (\ref{sec::AnyonModel}), given a solution for the graph braid equations one can create an infinite set of other solutions by acting with a gauge transformation.
 Breaking such symmetry greatly reduces computation time as the number of variables, equations, and solutions decreases.
-Apart from the $F$-symbols, all symbols correspond to exchanging and therefore transform in the same way: